 Nine Years at Microsoft

-Let’s not beat about the bush: I have no compunction of classifying this as my worst year (and believe me, there were a few doozies before that).
+Let’s not beat about the bush: I have no compunction about classifying this as my worst year (and believe me, there were a few doozies before that).

-Fortunately, I am certain things are going to improve–after months in a limbo of sorts, things started making sense again yesterday–something I will eventually write about separately.
+Fortunately, I am certain things are going to improve–after months in a limbo of sorts, things started making sense again yesterday, and that is something I will eventually write about later.

-Looking back to last year, I’m not going to go into , but there are things I cannot help but reflect upon.
+Looking back over last year, things were not so rosy.
+I’m not going to go into , but there are a few topics I cannot help but reflect upon.

 Work Life